USEPA/EPA_HD_CTI_BCA/docs/source/getting_started.rst

     python -m cti_bca_tool

-This should create an outputs folder in your project folder (i.e., where you have placed the repo), unless one has already been created, where the results of the run can be found.
+This should create an outputs folder in your project folder (i.e., where you have placed the tool and repository), unless one has already been created, where the results of the run can be found.

 Note that the tool was written in a Python 3.8 environment.